Co-Teaching for Unsupervised Domain Adaptation and Expansion: Method

-Given \cref{eq:kdct}, KDDE can now be viewed as a special case of kdCT with $\gamma=1$. \rb{By extending the loss of KDDE to exploit multiple teachers in a biased manner, kdCT enables the possibility of making correct decisions on samples of domain ambiguity.
-Such a compensation mechanism is missing from KDDE.}
+{Given \cref{eq:kdct}, KDDE can now be viewed as a special case of kdCT with $\gamma=1$. kdCT extends the loss of KDDE to exploit multiple teachers in a biased manner, which improves kdCT in making correct decisions on samples of domain ambiguity.
+We define the overall loss $L_{kdct}$ as the sum of two domain-specific losses $L_{kdct}(\{x_s\})$ and $L_{kdct}(\{x_t\})$ by \cref{eq:kdct}.}

-Concerning the choice of $\gamma$, in principle we shall \rb{take} a value larger than $0.5$ to emphasize the leading-teacher network, \ie $\mathcal{N}_s$ for samples from $D_s$ and $\mathcal{N}_t$ for samples from $D_t$.
-It has been recognized that introducing certain randomness into the process of deep network training can make the network more resistant to noise and thus improve its robustness \cite{fawzi2016robustness,he2019parametric}. \rb{Therefore}, we let $\gamma$ follow a probability distribution, instead of using a fixed value.
-Since the beta distribution can produce diversified probability distributions with ease by adjusting two positive shape parameters denoted by $\alpha$ an $\beta$, we choose to use $\gamma \sim Beta(\alpha,\beta)$. \rb{The} randomness is introduced at a mini-batch level, by sampling randomly a specific $\gamma$ from the beta distribution per batch.